 - 12.1.
 Remove the kit from storage and allow the components to equilibrate to room temperature (RT). - 12.2.
 Carefully remove the Antibody Arrays from the plastic packaging and place each membrane (printed side up) into a well of the Incubation Tray.
-One membrane per well. - NOTE: The antibody printed side is marked by a dash (-) or number (#) in the upper left corner. - 12.3.
-Pipette 2 mL of 1X Blocking Buffer into each well and incubate for 30 minutes at RT. - 12.4.
+One membrane per well.

+NOTE: The antibody printed side is marked by a dash (-) or number (#) in the upper left corner.

+- 12.3.
+Pipette 2 mL of Blocking Buffer into each well and incubate for 30 minutes at RT. - 12.4.
 Aspirate blocking buffer from each well with a pipette. - 12.5.
-Pipette 1 mL of diluted or undiluted sample into each well and incubate for 1.5 to 5 hours at RT OR overnight at 2-8°C.

-NOTE: Longer incubations can help maximize the spot signal intensities.
-However, doing so can also increase the background response so complete liquid removal and washing is critical.
+Pipette 1 mL of diluted or undiluted sample into each well and incubate for 1.5 to 5 hours at RT OR overnight at 4°C. NOTE: Longer incubations can help maximize the spot signal intensities.
+However, doing so can also increase the background response so complete liquid removal and - 12.6.
+Aspirate samples from each well with a pipette.